suliveevil/IndGuide/README.md

-this is a fork of http://www.drchip.org/astronaut/vim/vbafiles/IndGuide.vba.gz
+this is a mirror of http://www.drchip.org/astronaut/vim/vbafiles/IndGuide.vba.gz